ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

 }
 ```

 Launching multiple rays can be expensive, so we recommend limiting the number of rays in your shaders.
-At the same time, glossy reflections will launch rays with more divergence, being more expensive than pure mirror reflections.
+At the same time, rough reflections will launch rays with more divergence, being more expensive than pure mirror reflections.
 It is more efficient to traverse the acceleration structure if all rays in the same warp follow a similar path, so try to minimize ray divergence.
-If we want glossy reflections, we might need to add a denoising pass to deal with this noise.
-This will further increase the cost of glossy reflections.
-Please considered the performance impact before adding glossy reflections
+If we want glossy and rough reflections, we might need to add a denoising pass to deal with this noise.
+This will further increase the cost of reflections.
+Please consider the performance impact before adding non-mirror reflections.

 {{< tabpane >}}
   {{< tab header="Example 1: No" title="Example 1: no reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/bonza_reflections_no.png">}}{{< /tab >}}
   {{< tab header="Example 1: Mirror" title="Example 1: mirror reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/bonza_reflections_mirror.png">}}{{< /tab >}}
-  {{< tab header="Example 1: Glossy" title="Example 1: glossy reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/bonza_reflections_glossy.png">}}{{< /tab >}}
+  {{< tab header="Example 1: Rough" title="Example 1: rough reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/bonza_reflections_no_mirror.png">}}{{< /tab >}}
   {{< tab header="Example 2: No" title="Example 2: no reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/immortalis_reflections_no.png">}}{{< /tab >}}
   {{< tab header="Example 2: Mirror" title="Example 2: mirror reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/immortalis_reflections_mirror.png">}}{{< /tab >}}
-  {{< tab header="Example 2: Glossy" title="Example 2: glossy reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/immortalis_reflections_glossy.png">}}{{< /tab >}}
+  {{< tab header="Example 2: Rough" title="Example 2: rough reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/immortalis_reflections_no_mirror.png">}}{{< /tab >}}
 {{< /tabpane >}}

 ### Reflections with multiple bounces